US stocks churn amid uncertainty about how many more rate cuts are coming from the Fed

 The Fed had been holding rates steady this year because of the threat that President Donald Trump’s tariffs will raise prices for all kinds of products.
 Inflation has so far refused to go back below the Fed’s 2% target, and Fed officials don’t see that happening for a few years.

-But several discouraging reports on the job market recently mean inflation may no longer so clearly be the Fed's No. 1 problem.
+But discouraging reports on the job market mean inflation may no longer be the Fed’s No. 1 problem, or at least not by such a clear margin.
 “I would say they’re moving toward equality,” Powell said about the two risks.

 Stocks swiveled several times as Powell spoke, and the movements were particularly jarring for the smallest stocks on Wall Street.

 Smaller companies can get the biggest benefit from easier interest rates because of their need to borrow money to grow and compete with bigger rivals.
-Shortly after the Fed released its projections, the smaller stocks in the Russell 2000 index surged more than 2% and were on track to surpass the index's all-time high, which was set in 2021.
-But it later pared its gain to a rise of 0.5%.
+Shortly after the Fed released its projections, the Russell 2000 index of smaller stocks surged more than 2% and was on track to surpass its all-time high, which was set in 2021.
+But it later pared its gain to a rise of 0.2%.

-Lyft drove 14% higher after saying it will bring autonomous ride-hailing service to Nashville with Waymo.
+Lyft helped lead the market and drove 13.1% higher after saying it will bring autonomous ride-hailing service to Nashville with Waymo.

-Online ticket marketplace StubHub slumped 5.6% from its initial public offering price of $23.50 after its shares began trading on the New York Stock Exchange for the first time.
+Online ticket marketplace StubHub slumped 6.4% from its initial public offering price of $23.50 in its debut on the New York Stock Exchange.

 In stock markets abroad, indexes were mixed across Europe and Asia.